 Need to share critical information with your team?
 You can create soundbites, clipping important parts of meetings into shareable moments.
 People can come by the meeting page to leave their comments and reactions, so it's easy to see how everyone's keeping up.
 And if you have an internal knowledge base, you can embed meetings or soundbites, helping you keep a thorough single source of truth.

 When you need meeting information in your other apps, Fireflies offers a great range of native integrations with giants like HubSpot or Salesforce for storing all lead data, Slack for team chat, and Dropbox to keep your data stored for the long haul.
 If your favorite app isn't listed, you can integrate Fireflies with Zapier, helping you connect Fireflies to thousands of other apps.
-Learn more about how to automate Fireflies, or get started with one of these pre-made workflows.
+Learn more about how to automate Fireflies, or get started with a pre-made workflow.

-Fireflies price: Free plan available with unlimited transcription, with a total of 800 minutes of meeting storage; paid plans start at $18/user/month (or $10/user/month when billed annually)
+Fireflies price: Free plan available with unlimited transcription, with a total of 800 minutes of meeting storage; paid plans start at $10/user/month billed annually.

 Best AI meeting assistant for conversation analytics